 Jhamak Ghimire- Writing life with feet / turning thorns into flowers

 The name of Jhamak Ghimire is widely respected in the field of Nepali literature.
-After receiving the Madan Prize in her self-contained essay ‘Jeevan Kanda Ki Phool’ in 2067 B.S. the name of Ghimire became the popular household name.
+After receiving the Madan Prize in her self-contained essay ‘Jeevan Kanda Ki Phool’ in 2067 B.S. the name of Ghimire became a popular household name.

 Many books have even been published by Ghimire.
 Ghimire, unable to get a formal education, has developed her ability by watching and listening to her brothers and sisters in the house.